hashicorp/terraform-website/content/source/docs/cloud/getting-started/workspaces.html.md

 Optionally, you can set three other settings for a new workspace:

-- **Terraform Working Directory:** The directory in this repo where TFE will execute Terraform commands.
+- **Terraform Working Directory:** The directory in this repo where Terraform Cloud will execute Terraform commands.
 If the Terraform configuration files you want aren't in the root of the repository, use this to specify where they are.
 - **VCS Branch:** Which branch to use.
 Defaults to the repo's default branch, which is usually `master`.

 ## What Happens in a New Workspace

 When you create a new workspace, a few things happen:

-- TFE _doesn't_ immediately queue a plan for the workspace.
+- Terraform Cloud _doesn't_ immediately queue a plan for the workspace.
 Instead, it presents you with a dialog, with shortcut links to either queue a plan or edit variables.

     ![finish dialog](./images/work-finished.png)
-- TFE automatically registers a webhook with your VCS service.
-The next time new commits appear in the selected branch of that repo, TFE will automatically queue a Terraform plan for the workspace.
+- Terraform Cloud automatically registers a webhook with your VCS service.
+The next time new commits appear in the selected branch of that repo, Terraform Cloud will automatically queue a Terraform plan for the workspace.

 ## Editing Variables